geszter/workshop-gis-with-nosql/README.md

 * Run `vagrant up` in the repository.

-* Connect to the vagrant virtual machine with `vagrant ssh`.
+* Connect to the vagrant virtual machine with `vagrant ssh`:

     * Connect to MongoDB by executing `mongo` from anywhere.

     * To run the Django application:

         * Execute `cd /vagrant/map && python3 manage.py runserver 0.0.0.0:8000` inside the virtual machine.

         * Visit `http://localhost:8000` in your browser.